 death, but Paul knew he would gain heaven from his death; it would launch him

-directly to the place he wanted to go: into the presence of Christ.
+directly into the presence of Christ.
 Being with

 Jesus and having peace with God is the very definition of paradise.
 Whenever